asapraihan/5_p01_game-swagizzy/README.md

 -paddle that can be moved horizontally with mouse, bounces ball back -ball that starts in the middle, breaks bricks that it touches, bounces back to the opposite direction it hits after touching brick or the walls
--bricks that are part of the arrays that get broken -game resets when ball goes out of bounds
+-bricks that are part of the arrays that get broken -direction of where ball bounces depends on where on the paddle it hits
--ball bouncing off paddle not being straight up

 ### Extra Features
 What are some features that are not essential to gameplay, but you would like to see (provided you have time after completing the necessary features.

--number in the middle that says how many bricks are left -pause feature
+-number that says how many bricks are left
--
+-pause feature
+-game resets when the player has no more lives
+-3 lives, ball and paddle starts at middle but bricks aren't reset, game resets when it hits 0 lives

 ### Controls